Data Monetization: Data is Crude

 This article originally appeared on cdomagazine.tech.

-Article co-authored by Thiag Loganathan, Co-Founder at Goldfinch & Cardinality and Dennis Kettler, Global Head of Data Science & Data Products at Worldpay.
+Article co-authored by Thiag Loganathan, Founder, Goldfinch Data AI Solutions and Dennis Kettler, Global Head of Data Science & Data Products at Worldpay.

 What is Data Monetization?

 Data Monetization is a fancy way of saying, “making money from your data.”
 Whether your organization is a data producer, data aggregator or data consumer, you have the potential to generate new revenue streams through data monetization.
 This value can be achieved across a broad spectrum of analytical activities from descriptive through preemptive.
 Additionally, data can be leveraged across disparate disciplines: new data-driven products and services, client lifecycle management, internal cost optimization, sales funnel optimization and cross-sell/next best product to name a few.
 The most successful companies will monetize data in a great range and variety of activities.

 Why do it?